 I think this is a wonderful movie!
 From the start, you can see that everything will be happening in a highly stylized New York City, and that opening is itself quite a lot of fun to watch.
 But one of my favorite moments from this movie is the whole scene with all the gamblers in the sewer.
 The whole dance with the gamblers playing craps just seems like one of those things that shouldn’t work, and yet it does (ok, so it’s obvious that the dancers aren’t actually using dice, but you can’t really expect them to, with some of those leaps)!
 Equally as memorable is when Big Jule (B. S. Pully) forces Nathan Detroit to play craps with him using his own “dice” (which had the spots removed, although he claims to remember where the spots were originally 😉 ).
 All in all, this is a fun movie, and one I would quite heartily recommend!

-This movie is on Blu-ray and DVD individually and on Blu-ray as part of the five film Frank Sinatra Collection from Warner Home Video, and is two hours,
+This movie is on Blu-ray and DVD individually from Warner Archive Collection and on Blu-ray as part of the five film Frank Sinatra Collection from Warner Home Video.

 My Rating: 10/10

 List Of Actor/Actress Filmographies/Collections

 As an Amazon Affiliate, this site gets a small percentage for every purchase made upon using one of the Amazon links, even if it’s not the movie I linked to (and it’s at no extra cost to you).
 If you like what I’m doing with the blog, please consider using them so that I can continue to do more!